abdulwaheed76/practices/README.md

 1. Repeating a mistake (small or large) that was previously corrected by a lead/manager/reviewer (penalty is half of default penalty in this case)
 1. Not being able to create a stable PR at least one and half hour before end of signoff time.
 1. Not reviewing a PR (of someone else) within 2 hours of being informed.
+1. Providing a PR title that is not the ticket name nor self explanatory.

 #### General coding
 1. Giving unclear variable/ function/ class names.
 E.g `maxSize` does not tells what it is and unit.
 Instead it can be `maxUploadFileSizeInMB` or `upload.maxFileSizeInMB`.
 In short, when a person sees the name, he should exactly know what it is.
 1. Not following the file, variable, function or class naming conventions stated in this doc e.g but not limited to having controller abreviation in controller files and functions.
 1. Not following directory structure stated in this doc.
 E.g but not limited to controller, dao, service directories
+1. Using console logs without a logger library or logger function.
+1. Using strings or numbers that cannot be referred from configs, constants or cannot be auto completed while coding via Intellij Idea IDE. (exceptions of course are config files, constants, typescript types etc that actually provide the feature to be referred by other consumers)
+1. Keeping unused code in middle of file.

+#### Configs
+1. Not using database name, user name, password same as project name (with or without hyphens)
+1. Using ports other than x321 port numbers where x can be from 1-9
+1. Commiting your own configs that work for you but no need for other developers.
+E.g putting your own different database name or username and committing, pushing it.

 #### Linux compatibility
 1. Creating PR that is missing code for or is incompatible or is not tested on ubuntu LTS operating system.